jessepav/lacygoill-wiki-backup/vim/vim9.md

 ##
 ## How to get the right type in a declaration without too much thinking/guessing?

-First use `any` so that your code at least compiles.
+First, use `any` so that your code at least compiles.

 Then, use `echom typename(name)`  to make Vim print the exact  type of the value (which is assigned to a variable or returned from a function).